-Relationships between early childhood staff and children are respectful and warm but there are insufficient planned opportunities for children to develop self-regulation skills.
+Relationships between early childhood staff and children are respectful and but there warm are insufficient planned opportunities children for to develop self-regulation skills.

 Early childhood educators have low expectations of children and relationships are not always warm and nurturing.